-Every day about 10,000 Baby Boomers are reaching the typical retirement age of 65 and many have questions.
-Retirement is an exciting time where you can switch gears, focus on yourself and the things that you enjoy most.
+And among the birthday cake and cards, there may be some lingering questions about Medicare.
+Retirement is an exciting time where you can switch gears and focus on yourself and the things that you enjoy most.
 But, you also want to feel prepared for what’s ahead.

 Preparing for retirement and Medicare can be confusing.
-Taking simple steps ahead of time can help you feel more comfortable as you near the last day of your career.
+Taking simple steps ahead of time can help you feel more comfortable as you near the big 6-5.

-- Create a free “my Social Security” account on the Social Security website, ssa.gov.
+- Create a free “my Social Security” account on the Social Security website.
 Keeping this site handy will allow you to track your earnings and verify them yearly.
 Wondering how much you’ll get from Social Security when you retire?
 You can use this account to get an estimate of your monthly Social Security benefit.
-And when you’re ready to start receiving your benefits, go to ssa.gov or visit any SSA office to apply.
+And when you’re ready to start receiving your benefits, go to gov or visit any SSA office to apply.

 Tip: It’s important to make sure your earnings are recorded accurately because they will be used to determine your Social Security benefits in retirement.

-- Talk to a trusted financial advisor to discuss your expected income and expenses and determine the best financial plan to ensure you can enjoy your lifestyle choices during retirement.
+- Talk to a trusted financial advisor to discuss your expected income and expenses and determine the best financial plan to ensure you can afford your lifestyle during retirement.
 Gather statements from your 401K, IRA or other retirement savings accounts.

 Tip: Look for a financial advisor who is certified financial planner (CFP).
 This means they are licensed and regulated and have undergone special training.
 You can use this tool to verify an individual’s certification and background.